FHVBlockchain2024/pet-shop/README.md

 Follow the link.
 If you didn´t add the meta mask extension, do it now.
 Allow your browser connecting your meta mask extension.

+Select a dog you´d like then press adopt.
+The meta mask pop up now appears and ask´s you for the confirmation.
+Read carefully and accept the contract.
+Meta mask gives you in a separate pop up the information if the purchase was successfull.